 However, the book is really where the juice is at in this case, since it has all kinds of quizzes, worksheets and exercises included, to help you figure out your core desired feelings and successfully flip the switch from facts to feelings.

-70% of Danielle’s audience are women, but guys can learn just as much from her – it got me excited to try her approach for sure!
+70% of Danielle’s audience are women, but guys can learn just as much from her.
+I sure can relate to the ideas in The Desire Map.

 What else can you learn from the blinks?